 We started with transtibial (BK) liners first, because it is a larger patient population.
 We will be working on transfemoral (AK) liners in the near future.

 3. Why are the liners cushion only and not pin lock?

 Cushion liners can used with suspension methods commonly used in developing countries and don't require sourcing a locking mechanism or special socket fabrication.
 We may do a pin lock in the future, but at this point we are only offering a cushion liner.

 4. Why doesn't the liner have fabric?

-Liners with fabric have a great hygiene concern.
-In addition, the fabrication of liner without fabric is less complex to teach.
+Liners with fabric raise concerns about hygiene.
+In addition, the fabrication of liners without fabric is less complex to teach.

 5. Why silicone instead of other gel materials?